dipenabhatt/marketplace/README.md

 # Choice of technologies

+    1. Jdk 1.8
-    1. Spring Boot with JPA
+    2. Spring Boot with JPA
         - Spring boot is light weight, ideal candidate to build quick Rest API and ready to use for production.
-    2. H2 embedded DB to store the project data.
+    3. H2 embedded DB to store the project data.
-    2. In Memory ConcurrentHashMap Data Structure to Store Bids for faster minimum Bid calculation using MinHeap data Structure.
+    4. In Memory ConcurrentHashMap Data Structure to Store Bids for faster minimum Bid calculation using MinHeap data Structure.